 How to Address CCPA?

 The CCPA is silent as to what exactly those security procedures are and there is no further definition around security.
-Because the focus is on breach prevention, the most effective way to ensure your cyber security strategy and controls meet the definition of “reasonable security practices” is to implement an industry standard security framework- for example NIST Risk Management Framework, ISO 27001, CSA CCM for cloud, or CIS Best Practices- to an appropriate degree for the information you process and the technologies you use.
+The CCPA can be compared to the General Data Protection Regulation (GDPR) in terms of its focus on data protection and consumer rights.
+Because the focus is on breach prevention and avoiding a data breach, the most effective way to ensure your cyber security strategy and controls meet the definition of “reasonable security practices” is to implement an industry standard security framework- for example NIST Risk Management Framework, ISO 27001, CSA CCM for cloud, or CIS Best Practices- to an appropriate degree for the information you process and the technologies you use.
 Fidelis has mapped our capabilities to many of the NIST 800-53 controls and we believe that this is an appropriate method to help prevent breaches.

 *This article is for informational purposes only and should not be construed as legal advice.